La Trochita: The Trochita today

 The line is in possession of 22 steam locomotives, 11 Henschel and 11 Baldwin Mikado type locomotives, seven of which are currently operable, two Baldwin and three Henschel in the El Maitén – Esquel section, and 2 Baldwin locomotives in the Ingeniero Jacobacci section.
 The locomotives are oil fired and have been in continuous service since its introduction.
 There are no diesel engines in use anywhere on the line.
 The present rolling stock as the locomotives date from 1922, with the exception of the dining car and some first class carriages that were constructed in 1955.

 The train no longer runs between Esquel and El Maitén; instead two special tourist services run (i) between Esquel and the settlement of Nahuel Pan and (ii) between El Maitén and Desvío Thomae.

-The journey from Esquel to El Maitén took almost seven hours'.
+The journey from Esquel to El Maitén took almost seven hours.
 There is a regular tourist service which offers a return trip to the first station and back which takes about an hour.
-As of 2010, tickets for the tourist services are $ 150, round-trip, and a discount to $80 for residents of Argentina.
+As of 2010, tickets for the tourist services are ARS$150 round-trip, and a discount to $80 for residents of Argentina.

 The maintenance of the original 1922 locomotives is increasingly difficult, due to the lack of parts and expertise, and the remoteness of his base in El Maitén.
 This can cause frequent delays or service shut-downs.

 The Government of Argentina declared La Trochita as a National Historic Monument in 1999.

 In 2003, "Friends of La Trochita Association” was created by members mainly from Esquel, El Maitén and Bariloche.

 In May 2011, high winds ripped the roof off one car.
 The roof fell down in between two cars, derailed one which then caused the entire train to derail and roll over.
 No one was seriously injured and the locomotive and cars were all recovered by June 1, 2011.

+In November 2023, an excursion derailed in between Mamuel Choique and Rio Chico.
+The entire train fell on its side, causing injuries to four of the passengers aboard.
+The Henschel & Sohn 2-8-2 steam locomotive number 114, built in 1922, encountered unexpected erosion on this embankment, derailed, and rolled onto its side taking all of the vintage wooden railcars along with it.
+Nearly 60 passengers (mostly British and American) and crew were onboard this private charter, but, miraculously, there were no fatalities and most people escaped with no or minor injuries (cuts and bruises).
+A wood stove in one of the cars started a fire, but it was extinguished.
+The train was bound for Ñorquinco on a chartered run.